-I’d like to introduce you to one of my all-time favorite curriculums…Story of the World by Susan Wise Bauer of Peacehill Press.
-As a Charlotte Mason, Classical, Unit Study inspired homeschool, Story of the World has been a wonderful fit for our family.
-There are four volumes available:
+I’d like to introduce you to one of my all-time favorite curriculum choices for homeschool history…The Story of the World by Susan Wise Bauer.
+As a Charlotte Mason, Classical, and Unit Study-inspired homeschool, The Story of the World has been a wonderful fit for our family.

 Volume 1: Ancient Times

 Volume 3: Early Modern Times

 Our family has thoroughly enjoyed each and every one, but to save space – and since all the volumes are similar is style – I will take the time to describe only Volume 1.

 The Story of the World Volume I: Ancient Times includes 32 chapters of child-friendly stories from many of the most important events in Ancient history – from Nomads to the last Roman Emperor.
 Reading the stories alone (or listening to the audio versions) can be quite insightful, but using the Activity Guide along with the stories allows for a very thorough learning experience.

 Story of the World Volume 1: Ancient Times Activity Guide includes comprehension questions, hands-on activity ideas, map work ideas with reproducible maps, reproducible coloring pages, supplemental reading lists, cross references to other history books, and even review flash cards.

 There is more than enough included in the activity guide that you could go through the program twice and not repeat anything if you don’t want to.